dvid-security/dvidv2-opensource/escapeGame/README.md

 * Online resources are located only on root domain ".copernicindustries.com"
 * Sub-domain could be available, like xxx.copernicindustries.com
 * Attack outside this domain will give no flag and may lead you to prison !
-* Bruteforce is allowed with a reasonable throttle
+* Bruteforce is allowed with a reasonable throttle but in most of case useless
 * Denial of service is forbidden (and of course absolutely useless)

 ### Progression follow-up